 About Red Earth Art Center

-- The Red Earth Museum hosts a respected permanent collection of more than 1,400 items of Native American fine art, pottery, basketry, textiles, and beadwork.
+- The Red Earth Art Center hosts a respected permanent collection of more than 1,400 items of Native American fine art, pottery, basketry, textiles, and beadwork.
 The Art Center plays host to changing exhibits through the year, as well as such prized permanent exhibits as the Deupree Cradleboard Collection.

 - The organization's educational programs operate year-round, drawing from exhibits, workshops, demonstrations, and seminars that showcase art, dance, music, and literature.